-It's important to recognize that British royals have been eliciting similar responses on American shores for the last 150 years
+It's important to recognize that British royals have been eliciting similar responses on American shores for the past 150 years

-In 1860, Prince Albert Edward (the future King Edward VII) staged a surprisingly successful American tour, during which he was mobbed by fans in cities including Chicago, Albany and Detroit.
+In 1860, Prince Albert Edward – the future King Edward VII – staged a surprisingly successful American tour, during which he was mobbed by fans in cities including Chicago; Albany, New York; and Detroit.
 In 1939, King George VI and Queen Elizabeth made similar headlines when they ate their first hot dogs in Hyde Park, New York, urged on by President Roosevelt and his wife, Eleanor.

 And then there was the frenzy surrounding Prince Charles and Princess Diana's visit to Washington in 1985.
 President Reagan may have mistakenly referred to Diana as "Princess David," but no one will forget Diana's turn on the dance floor with actor John Travolta.